easystats/correlation/paper/paper.md

 $$\tau_{x,y} =  \frac{2}{n(n-1)}\sum_{i<j}^{}sign(x_i - x_j) \times sign(y_i - y_j)$$

 - **Biweight midcorrelation**: A measure of similarity that is median-based, instead of the traditional mean-based, thus being less sensitive to outliers.
-It can be used as a robust alternative to other similarity metrics, such as Pearson correlation.
+It can be used as a robust alternative to other similarity metrics, such as Pearson correlation [@langfelder2012fast].

-- **Distance correlation**: Distance correlation measures both linear and nonlinear association between two random variables or random vectors.
+- **Distance correlation**: Distance correlation measures both linear and non-linear association between two random variables or random vectors.
 This is in contrast to Pearson's correlation, which can only detect linear association between two random variables.

 - **Percentage bend correlation**: Introduced by Wilcox (1994), it is based on a down-weight of a specified percentage of marginal observations deviating from the median (by default, 20%).